ziatdinovmax/gpax/README.md

 ```$ pip install git+https://github.com/ziatdinovmax/gpax```

-If you are a Windows user, we recommend to use the Windows Subsystem for Linux (WSL2), which comes free Windows 10 and 11.
+If you are a Windows user, we recommend to use the Windows Subsystem for Linux (WSL2), which comes free on Windows 10 and 11.

 ## Cite us